Devastating Effects of Open Pit Mining on the Environment

 Open-pit mining harms the environment by destroying landscapes, polluting air and water, and also endangering wildlife through habitat loss.

-What is the best alternate to open-pit mining?
+What are the hazards in open-pit mining?